-High blood pressure and planning a pregnancy
+Blood pressure and planning your pregnancy

 About 1 in 10 women have high blood pressure (hypertension) during pregnancy.
 You may have had high blood pressure in the past or it may have been diagnosed for the first time during pregnancy.